deepflowio/docs/translate/translated/07-integration/03-output/02-export/02-prom-remote-write.md

       - $metrics
 ```

-- Restart DeepFlow Server, after a short wait, you can see the output results at the RemoteWrite receiving end as shown in the figure
+- Restart DeepFlow Server, and after a short wait, you should see the output results at the RemoteWrite receiver as shown in the image

 ![](./imgs/remote-write.png)